Skip to content

 Don't limit your AI strategy to cost reduction or efficiency gains.
 Challenge your team to identify how AI can:

-• Create new revenue streams
+• Create new revenue streams — Discover untapped opportunities through data insights

-• Fundamentally improve client experiences
+• Fundamentally improve client experiences — Deliver personalized, proactive service

-• Differentiate your firm in crowded markets
+• Differentiate your firm in crowded markets — Stand out with innovative offerings

-• What tasks should AI handle autonomously?
+• Task allocation — What tasks should AI handle autonomously?

-• Technology infrastructure and platforms
+• Technology infrastructure and platforms — Salesforce, HubSpot, and AI tools

-• Data architecture and integration
+• Data architecture and integration — Clean, connected data foundation

-• Talent acquisition and development
+• Talent acquisition and development — Building internal AI expertise

-• Change management and training
+• Change management and training — Ensuring team adoption

-• Ongoing optimization and improvement
+• Ongoing optimization — Continuous improvement and iteration

 Don't wait for perfect clarity on agentic AI.
 Identify 2-3 use cases where AI agents could handle multi-step workflows:

-• Client onboarding processes
+• Client onboarding processes — Automated document collection and verification

-• Compliance monitoring and reporting
+• Compliance monitoring and reporting — Proactive regulatory tracking

-• Research and due diligence
+• Research and due diligence — Accelerated analysis and insights

-• Service desk management
+• Service desk management — Intelligent ticket routing and resolution

-• Document analysis and summarization
+• Document analysis and summarization — Rapid processing of complex documents

 Start with pilot programs, measure results rigorously, and iterate based on learnings.

-5. Ensure Leadership Engagement
+5. How Do You Ensure Leadership Engagement in AI Initiatives?

 AI transformation cannot be delegated entirely to IT or innovation teams.
 Senior leaders must:

-• Actively champion AI initiatives
+• Actively champion AI initiatives — Visible support from the top

-• Remove organizational barriers to adoption
+• Remove organizational barriers — Clear the path for adoption

-• Communicate the vision consistently
+• Communicate the vision consistently — Align the entire organization

-6. Implement a Comprehensive Practice Framework
+6. How Do You Build a Comprehensive AI Practice Framework?

 Don't cherry-pick individual best practices.
 Successful AI transformation requires coordinated execution across strategy, talent, operating model, technology, data, and adoption.
 Consider working with specialized partners who understand both AI technologies and the unique requirements of financial services.

-• Which decisions require human oversight
+• Decision oversight — Which decisions require human review?

 At Vantage Point, we've seen firsthand how financial services firms can successfully navigate their AI transformation journeys.
 Our approach aligns with McKinsey's findings on what distinguishes high performers:

-AI-Driven Solutions: From predictive analytics and personalization to intelligent automation and agentic workflows, we help firms leverage the latest AI capabilities within their CRM ecosystems.
+• AI-driven solutions — From predictive analytics and personalization to intelligent automation and agentic workflows, we help firms leverage the latest AI capabilities within their CRM ecosystems.

 The financial services industry stands at a crossroads.
 AI adoption is widespread, but true transformation remains rare.
 The gap between those experimenting with AI and those capturing significant value is widening.